aroyer-qc/MP3-STM32F746G-DISCO/README.md

 Just copy the file where they need to be... project handling of the demo from ST are a mess !!!

- For abetter experienced with this board, a new version far more interesting than this are in the pipe.
+ NOTE: For a better experienced with this board, a new version far more interesting than this are in the pipe.

   - Better graphics
   - FFT graphic analyzer